facebook/docusaurus/website/docs/introduction.md

 **You should use this if**

 - :white_check_mark: You want to contribute to Docusaurus 2
-- :white_check_mark: You want to give feedback to make sure it suits your needs
+- :white_check_mark: You want to provide feedback to make sure it suits your needs
 - :white_check_mark: You are curious about what's next as a Docusaurus user

 **Do not use this if**

-- :x: You are expecting a full production-ready solution (<small>try [Docusaurus 1](https://docusaurus.io/) instead</small>)
+- :x: You need a full production-ready solution (<small>try [Docusaurus 1](https://docusaurus.io/) instead</small>)
-- :x: You are not willing to accept the breaking changes/things not working properly as we improve it during alpha period
+- :x: You prefer not to work with potential breaking changes and/or features not yet working properly as we improve it during alpha period

-## Introduction
+## The next Docusaurus is coming to town

 <img src="https://docusaurus.io/img/slash-introducing.svg" alt="Docusaurus"/>

-Docusaurus 1 used to be a documentation site generator.
-In Docusaurus 2, we rebuilt it from the ground up, allowing for more customizability but preserved the best parts of Docusaurus 1 - easy to get started.
-Docusaurus 2 is a **performant static site generator** can be used to create most content-driven websites (e.g. Documentation, Blogs, Product Landing and Marketing Pages, etc) extremely fast.
-Out of the box, we have support for documentation-style and blogging websites.
+Docusaurus 1 used to be a pure documentation site generator.
+In Docusaurus 2, we rebuilt it from the ground up, allowing for more customizability but preserved the best parts of Docusaurus 1 - easy to get started, versioned docs (_coming soon_), and i18n (_coming soon_).

-This website for example, is built with Docusaurus 2.
+Beyond that, Docusaurus 2 is a **performant static site generator** and can be used to create most content-driven websites (e.g. Documentation, Blogs, Product Landing and Marketing Pages, etc) extremely fast.

+While our main focus will still be helping you get your documentations right and well, the shared nature of building this static site generator makes it possible for you to build your whole website interface one-stop.

 ## Features

+Docusaurus is built with high attention to your experience building your site and maintaining it with your collaborators and contributors.

-- ⚛️ **Built using React** - Extend or customize with React
+- ⚛️ **Built with 💚 and React**
+  - Extend and customize with React
-- 📦 **Uses webpack** - Build an optimized bundle and use any CSS-in-JS solution you like
-- ⚡️ **Lightning Fast** - Link prefetching, instant navigation and page views
-- ✂️ **Easy** - Hot reloading out-of-the-box, automatic route-based code and data splitting!
-Create new routes by creating new Markdown or JSX files
-- 💥 **Single-page Application** - Client-side navigations and easily add dynamic interactivity to your website (Client-side Rendering)
+  - Gain full control of your site's browsing experience by `swizzling` in your own components
+- 🔌 **Pluggable**
+  - Bootstrap your site with a basic template, then pick and plug functionalities built by us and our community.
+  - Open source your plugins to share with your fellow documentarians, because sharing is caring.
+- ✂️ **Developer experience**
+  - Multiple bootstrapping templates to get your site up and running, start writing your docs right now
+  - Universal configuration entry point to make it easily maintainable by contributors
+  - Hot reloading with lightning fast incremental build on changes
+  - Route-based code and data splitting
+  - Publish to GitHub Pages, Netlify, and other deployment services with ease

+Our shared goal — to help your users find what they need fast, and understand your products better.
+With the experience of Docusaurus 1, we share with you our best practices to help you build your doc site right and well.

-- 🎯 **SEO Friendly** - `index.html` files are statically generated for every possible path (Static Rendering)
+- 🎯 **SEO friendly**
+  - HTML files are statically generated for every possible path
-- 😌 **Painless** - Painless project setup.
-First class support for documentation
+  - page-specific SEO to help your users land on your official docs directly relating their problems at hand
+- 📝 **Powered by MDX**
-- 📝 **MDX Based** - Write interactive components via JSX and React embedded in markdown
+  - Write interactive components via JSX and React embedded in markdown
-- ☁️ **GitHub pages friendly** - Publish to GitHub pages with one command!
-- 🔌 **Pluggable** - Plugin system to extend basic functionality and do almost anything youw ant
-- 🎨 **Themeable** - Theming system to customize how your website's appearance
-- 🔍 **Search** - Make it easy for people to search what they need in your website.
+  - Share your code in live editors to get your users love your products on the spot
+- 🔍 **Search** Your full site is searchable
-- 🌎 **i18n** - Internationalize your website easily (_coming soon_)
+- 🌍 **i18n** (_coming soon_)
-- 💾 **Versioning** - Versioning support (_coming soon_)
+- 💾 **Versioning** (_coming soon_)

-- 🚀 **Many others** ....
+Docusaurus 2 is born to be compassionately accessible to all your users, and lightning fast.

+- ⚡️ **Lightning fast** Docusaurus 2 follows [The PRPL Pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) that makes sure your content loads blazing fast
+- 🦖 **Accessible** Attention to accessibility, making your site equally accessible to all users

 ## Comparison with other Tools

+Across all static site generators, Docusaurus has a unique focus on doc sites and has out-of-the-box structure you need.

+We've also studied other main static site generators and would like to share our insights on the comparison, hopefully to help you navigate through the prismatic choices out there.

 ### Gatsby